Account Payable Documentation

 - Fiscal Vendors – Send your request along with the COV Substitute W-9 to email@example.com.

 Vendor transactions are initiated at the campus department level.
 The vendor must send the original detailed invoice to the ordering department.
 The department must immediately stamped the invoice with the received date.
 The department should then prepare the Vendor Payment Form, obtain all approval signatures, attach original invoice, enclosed the Purchase Order number and send to the Accounts Payable Office for processing.
-The expectation is that the department forwards this information with enough time for the invoice to be paid in accordance with the Prompt Pay Act.
+The expectation is that the department forwards the Vendor Payment Form and necessary backup documentation to Accounts Payable within 15 days to allow enough time for the invoice to be paid in accordance with the Prompt Pay Act.

 A direct pay occurs when an item or service is purchased outside the Procurement system (eVA) and an invoice is presented to Accounts Payable for payment.